How to Style Your Bandage (And Bodycon) Dress

-Bandage dresses are literally everything to us at The Kewl Shop.
-They come in varied styles, designs, and colors.
-Over the years bandage and bodycon dresses have become integral and indispensable parts of every woman’s wardrobe.
-Whether you want to wear it for a night out on the town, during a shopping spree with friends, or on a hot first date; a bandage dress is the one-size-fits-all solution for your fashionista needs.
+Whether you want to wear one for a night out on the town, during a shopping spree with friends, or on a hot first date; a bandage dress is a one-size-fits-all solution for your fashionista needs.

 Use Shoes to Change Your Look

-Naturally, a quality bandage dress and stiletto heels are a match made in heaven.
 Matching the color of your dress with your heels or opting for a closet staple pair of black or nude pumps is an obvious choice.
-However, to give your dress a different look consider adding contrasting shoes for change and pop.
-For example, pair your black bandage dress with a pair of vibrant heels featuring sparkles and glitter or a bold color such as red or whimsical blue.
-Patterns are alway acceptable.
-Pair your dress with floral and animal print heels for an unforgettable ensemble.
+However, try giving your dress a different look by adding contrasting shoes for effect.
+For example, pair your black bandage dress with a pair of vibrant heels that sparkle and glitter or with a bold red or whimsical blue for pop.

-Another popular shoe option, particularly for shorter bandage dresses, is heeled booties.
-If heels are not your cup of tea and you would rather wear something more relaxed and casual, make sure that the color of your flats or kitten heels pop and compliment your dress color and other accessories.
-The goal is to pair your dress with a variety of footwear to give it that new flavor you have been looking for.
-From stilettos to flats to heeled booties wearing various styled shoes with your dress is simple and easily achieved with a quick survey of your closet.
-Chances are the heels that don’t match a thing in your closet are the perfect heels for your bandage dress.
+From stilettos to flats to heeled booties, wearing various styled shoes with your dress is simple and easily achieved with a quick survey of your closet.
+Chances are the heels that don’t match a thing in your wardrobe are the perfect heels for your dress!

 Add Texture to Your Dress with Layers